EXPLORE CENTRAL CUBA ON A PHOTO TOUR & WORKSHOP WITH NATIONAL GEOGRAPHIC PHOTOGRAPHER AND CUBA EXPERT CHRISTOPHER P. BAKER

 Day 7: Sunday

 After an optional sunrise shoot as Santa Clara awakens, a short journey today leads via Camajuani, with its aged colonnaded streets, intriguing cemetery, and rusty yet still-active railroad.
 After visiting Camajuani’s cigar factory, we’ll travel through Vuelto Arriba tobacco country: we’ll photograph tobacco farmers before arriving in Remedios, a small and almost perfectly preserved colonial town—founded in 1578, it’s one of Cuba’s oldest settlement and justifiably a UNESCO World Heritage Site.
 We’ll delight in our afternoon photographic exploration of the city as serendipity delivers non-stop vignettes while walking the streets.

 Day 8: Monday

 We’ll eagerly rise at dawn to photograph as the city awakens.
-After a morning shooting in streets rich with activity, plus time to visit the stunning Iglesia de San Juan Batista, we’ll lunch on a hearty country meal at nearby Finca El Recreo.
+After a morning shooting in streets rich with activity (maybe, with luck, even a quinceañera in colonial gown celebrating her fifteenth birthday), plus time to visit the stunning Iglesia de San Juan Batista, we’ll lunch on a hearty country meal at nearby Finca El Recreo.
 We’ll then visit the nearby Museo Industria Agroazucarero, in the former Marcelo Salado sugar mill, with its collection on antique steam trains (including still-active locomotives–we’ll photograph the mechanics at work); and the historically important fishing port of Caibarién, where we’ll photograph the fishers and their funky wooden boats and wharves.